June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 "Hey, Tai!
 Do you see anything?"
 Kari's voice came from below.

 He pocketed the telescope and descended the tree.
-"Nope, I don't recognize a thing," he replied.
-"We must be in a new place entirely…"
+"Nope, I don't recognize a thing," he said as he landed.
+"We must be in a new place entirely."

 TK frowned.
-"So we don't know where we are, or why we're here in the first place…" he reasoned, "and to top it all off, we don't know how to get home!"
+"So we don't know where we are, or why we're here in the first place," he said, "and to top it all off, we don't know how to get home!"

 Kari sighed and glanced over at Davis, who was wandering around and gawking at stuff.
-"Not to mention we have to keep an eye on him…" she added.
+"At least he's enjoying himself," she said.

 At that moment, Davis's eyes fell on something, and he cried out in surprise.
 Sitting against a shrub was a red, metal soda machine, boasting ads for all of the best American and Japanese soft drinks.
 And the coin slot was marked at only ten yen.
 His mouth suddenly felt dry and parched.
 He had never heard of sticking a soda machine out in the forest, but at the moment, he didn't really care.
 "Hey, I'm gonna get a pop," he said as he pulled a hundred-yen coin from his pocket.
 "Anybody else want one?"

-Tai turned just as he plopped his coin down the slot.
+Tai turned just as he plopped the coin down the slot.
 "No, wait, Davis," he started.
-"I don't think-"
+"I don't think—"

-Before he could finish, the machine puked out a slew of small, bug-eyed, foul-smelling green things.
+Before he could finish, the machine puked out a slew of bug-eyed, foul-smelling green slug creatures.
 They crawled right over the mortified Davis as they fled into the woods, belching and gurgling.

 "WHAAAGH!
 Damn!
 Shit!
 Agh!"
-Davis swore as he struggled to get away from the putrid stampede, but he was quickly lost beneath them.
+Davis swore as he struggled beneath the putrid stampede.

 TK couldn't help but laugh, remembering when those same things had assaulted his friends and him on their own adventure.
 Tai and Kari started to snicker, too.
-For the moment, all their worries vanished as Davis was given a thorough stomping.
+For the moment, all their worries vanished as Davis was nearly smothered.

-When the last of the creatures had left, they walked over to where he lay on the ground, twitching.
-"Ohhhhh…" he groaned as he slowly got to his knees, "what the hell was that?…"
+When the last of the creatures had left, they walked over to where he lay twitching on the ground.
+"Ohhhhh…" he groaned as he slowly got to his knees, "what the hell were those?…"